 Journey Behind Niagara Falls

-After a great experience at Cave of the Winds, I worried that Journey Behind the Falls would be disappointing.
+After a great experience at Cave of the Winds, you may worry that Journey Behind the Falls might disappoint.
 But it was another great experience but in a different way.
-I went first thing in the morning and had the tunnels all to myself for a few minutes.
-It was awesome!
+Go first thing in the morning to have the tunnels all to yourself for a few minutes.
 You’ll ride down in an elevator and get to peer out of two holes made into the stone walls behind the falls.
 There is also a small deck where you can stand.
 You will get wet!
 You can find their schedule and prices here.
 The other difference with the Cave of the Winds is that Journey Behind the Falls remains open well into the evening, so you can see it when it is lit up at night.